amrsa1/Android-Emulator-Docker/README.md

 ## Using Docker-compose

-Using the dokcer-compose file will make initiating the service even more easier, docker-compose yml file provided has two main services android emulator with appium and selenium service, you can tweak them or adjust the file based on your need.
+Using the docker-compose file will make initiating the service even easier, docker-compose yml file provided has two main services android emulator with appium and selenium service, you can tweak them or adjust the file based on your need.

 ## Kill the container